Why Geriatric (Advanced Age) Pregnancy Matters

 How Many Eggs Do I have?

-At birth you have all the eggs you’ll ever have, up to 6 million eggsOpens in a new tab. in early development.
+At birth you have all the eggs you’ll ever have, up to 6 million eggs in early development.
 That reduces to 1-2 million by the time of birth.
 At puberty you have 3-400,000 eggs as they reduce by about 10,000 per month before that.
 Then each month your body chooses 1 egg to release.
 About 1,000 eggs undergo “atresia”, or shrinking into oblivion after puberty each month, so that at menopause you have…less than 100 eggs.
 By the time you hit 40, you are down to 10% of your egg supply at birth.
 Research suggests that smoking increases the rate of monthly egg loss.
 After 40, you have a 5% chance of getting pregnant each menstrual cycle.

 All pregnant women should see a doctor regularly to monitor their health and the health of their baby.
 Pregnant women over the age of 35 need to be especially careful to follow their doctor’s recommendations to best manage their higher risk.